Omental Mesothelioma

 The rarity makes it difficult to determine the best way to diagnose or treat this cancer.
 Misdiagnosis is common.
 Diagnosis follows the same steps as any cancer or mesothelioma, beginning with a physical exam.

-This is followed by imaging scans and biopsies to confirm a malignancy and examine the cells to find the cancer type and area of origin of the primary tumor.
-Some patients may first receive a diagnosis of another type of cancer, such as peritoneal mesothelioma.
+Imaging scans and biopsies follow this to confirm malignancy and examine the cells to find the cancer type and area of origin of the primary tumor.
+Some patients may first receive a diagnosis of a different kind of cancer, such as peritoneal mesothelioma.

-Treatment depends on each individual case, but in those studied, surgery was the primary treatment strategy.
+Treatment depends on each case, but in the few patients studied, surgery was the primary treatment strategy.
 Some patients reported in case studies had the omentum removed and recovered.
 For others, the cancer was too widespread, and surgery could not eliminate all the tumors.

 As with peritoneal mesothelioma, those with cancer in the omentum can benefit from palliative treatments: paracentesis to train uncomfortable fluid buildup, pain management, or surgeries to remove some of the cancerous tissue.